-&lt;sup>3 Western Carolinian, December 12, 1826.
-Sarah was buried in Paw Creek cemetery. &lt;sup>4 John C. Blythe, Jr., "Historical Overview," in Dan L. Morrill and Nora M. Black, Blythe Homestead, Charlotte Mecklenburg Historic Landmarks Commission, http://landmarkscommission.org/2016/10/14/blythe-homestead/, accessed April 5, 2023.
+4 Western Carolinian, December 12, 1826.
+Sarah was buried in Paw Creek cemetery.

+5 "Hymeneal," Charlotte Journal, February 12, 1850; John C. Blythe, Jr., "Historical Overview," in Dan L. Morrill and Nora M. Black, Blythe Homestead, Charlotte Mecklenburg Historic Landmarks Commission, http://landmarkscommission.org/2016/10/14/blythe-homestead/, accessed April 5, 2023.
 The extant house at the Blythe Homestead was constructed by Nancy's brother Richard Franklin Blythe ca. 1848.
-"Belle" Abernethy was born.
+John's sister Jane Abernethy Fite.
+By December, the Abernethys had moved back to Mecklenburg County where their first child, Susan Isabella "Belle" Abernethy was born.
 Following Belle were James Samuel (1852), Mary Alice (1853), John Francis (1856), Richard Blythe (1858), Andrew Irvin (1860), Clement Lee (1862), and William Sidney (1863).
 In the 1850s John and Nancy moved to western Mecklenburg County near the Catawba River.
 According to research by Rev. Charles Sommerville in his history of Hopewell Presbyterian Church, Nancy's home church which the Abernethys would attend, "Realizing that boys have more temptations in the city than they do in the country, they sold their property in Charlotte and moved to Paw Creek township".
 In the 1860 U. S. Census taken on July 31, John was recorded as head of their household in the Western Division of Mecklenburg County, Charlotte post office.
 He was a farmer with real estate valued at \$1,400 and personal estate valued at \$2,350.
 In the household were John and Nancy; daughters Belle and Alice; and sons Samuel, Francis, Richard, and Andrew.
 A few houses away was his half-brother Miles.
 John was recorded as enslaving three Black persons-a 55-year-old man, a 50-year-old woman, and a 60-year-old man-who lived in a slave house on the property.
 In May 1866 Nancy's father Samuel Blythe died at his home near Gilead Church.
 John and Nancy purchased from her siblings 126 acres "on the waters of Paw Creek" farther south near the old plank road twelve miles west of Charlotte.
 They built a two-story I-house and began farming.
 The 1870 U. S. Census was the first which recorded the Abernethys living in the house.
 The household consisted of John and Nancy; daughters Belle and Alice; and sons Samuel, Francis, Blythe, Irwin, Clem, and Sidney.
 John was a farmer, and Samuel worked on the farm.
-Their real estate was valued at \$2380 and personal estate at \$700.10 John was apparently a successful farmer, as he afforded to send his eldest son Samuel to medical school in Baltimore.
+Their real estate was valued at \$2380 and personal estate at \$700.11 John was apparently a successful farmer, as he afforded to send his eldest son Samuel to medical school in Baltimore.
 Dr. Sam, as he became known, graduated from the College of Physicians and Surgeons on March 6, 1878.
-He immediately returned to Mecklenburg County to begin his practice in the Paw Creek and Long Creek communities.
-Daughter Belle taught school in Paw Creek.
-In May 1877 Nancy tragically died.
-As written in the Hopewell Presbyterian Church history, "As long as her husband was able to attend church, he carried a flower and placed it on her 9 &lt;sup>5 Charles William Sommerville, The History of Hopewell Presbyterian Church (Charlotte: Observer Printing House, 1939), 90; 1850 U. S. Census. &lt;sup>6 Sommerville, Hopewell, 90.
+He immediately returned to Mecklenburg 9 6 Charles William Sommerville, The History of Hopewell Presbyterian Church (Charlotte: Observer Printing House, 1939), 90; 1850 U. S. Census.
+7 Sommerville, Hopewell, 90.

-$^7$ 1860 U. S. Census.
+$^{^8}$ 1860 U. S. Census.
 Miles was married to Charlotte Capps, whose uncle James Capps found gold on his land on Beatties Ford Road in the 1820s.
-U.S. Census Slave Schedule.
+9 1860 U. S. Census Slave Schedule.

-&lt;sup>9 Mecklenburg County Deed Book 47, Page 229.
+10 Mecklenburg County Deed Book 47, Page 229.

-&lt;sup>10 1870 U. S. Census.
+11 1870 U. S. Census.